 - Services for resolving problems – a plain-language explanation of the services available for resolving employment relationship problems

 - Rates for public holidays – a requirement that you must be paid at least time and a half if you work public holidays

 - Protection in restructures – for most industries, a clause stating how you’ll be protected if your employer’s business is restructured.
-This doesn’t apply to industries like cleaning and catering services where workers have special legal protections because they’re particularly vulnerable to restructuring (see “Migrants and other vulnerable workers” in this chapter).
+This doesn’t apply to industries like cleaning and catering services where workers have special legal protections because they’re particularly vulnerable to restructuring (see: “Migrants and other vulnerable workers”).

-If your employer breaches any of those requirements for your individual agreement, you (or a labour inspector) can ask the Employment Relations Authority to order your employer to pay a monetary penalty.
+If your employer breaches any of those requirements for your individual agreement, you (or a labour inspector) can ask the ERA to order your employer to pay a monetary penalty.